Live

 This sounds backwards, but the quality of your daily logging matters less than what the app does with it before your appointment.

 What changed everything was a one-page summary: here’s the trend, here are the flags, here’s what sleep looked like, here’s when medications changed.
 I handed it over at the start of the appointment.
 She scanned it in about 90 seconds.
-The whole conversation shifted — we started from data instead of from memory.
+The whole conversation shifted.
+We started from data instead of from memory.
+This is the exact dynamic I wrote about in the 15-minute psychiatrist problem.

 The report is the output that makes the tracking worth doing.